Grilled White Potatoes

 Quick easy blueberry muffins

-Friday morning Fran and Jamie had some errands to run.
-So, that left Bobby, Tyler and me the whole morning on a rainy day.
+Friday morning, Fran and Jamie had some errands to run.
+So, that left Bobby, Tyler, and me the whole morning on a rainy day.

-I made some scrambled eggs for Bobby and all Tyler wanted was chocolate milk.
+I made some scrambled eggs for Bobby, and all Tyler wanted was chocolate milk.
 I remembered Fran telling me that we had some blueberries in the refrigerator that needed to be used.

-Since it was raining out I thought the guys would like to help me make some blueberry muffins.
-Tyler was more interested in building things with his Tinker Toys so Bobby and I got to work on these quick easy blueberry muffins.
+Since it was raining out, I thought the guys would like to help me make some blueberry muffins.
+Tyler was more interested in building things with his Tinker Toys, so Bobby and I got to work on these quick, easy blueberry muffins.

-To make easy blueberry muffins from scratch you only need a few simple ingredients and of course fresh or frozen blueberries.
-Our blueberries were fresh and we had everything else we needed.
+To make easy blueberry muffins from scratch, you only need a few simple ingredients and, of course, fresh or frozen blueberries.
+Our blueberries were fresh, and we had everything else we needed.
 The ingredients and instructions are below to make these quick and easy blueberry muffins.

 make easy blueberry muffins